IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/sql/managed-instance/security-alert-policy/README.md

 ### Parameter: `managedInstanceName`

 The name of the parent SQL managed instance.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string